RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 As of v2.6.1, the query attributes syntax supports these additional attributes:

-* **$yield_distance_as**: specify the distance field name for later sorting by it and/or returning it, for clauses that yield some distance metric, Currently supported for vector queries only (both KNN and range).
+* **$yield_distance_as**: specify the distance field name for later sorting by it and/or returning it, for clauses that yield some distance metric.
+Currently, supported for vector queries only (both KNN and range).
 * **vector query params**: pass optional params for [vector queries](https://redis.io/docs/stack/search/reference/vectors/#querying-vector-fields) in key-value format.

 ## A few query examples